 The adjudication forms for all of the musical performance categories use the same evaluation criteria.
-The event is noted in the top right hand corner, and the entries are scored out of twenty-five (25) total points, divided as noted in the Criteria for Evaluation section.
+The event is noted in the top right hand corner, and the entries are scored out of twenty-five (25) total points, divided as described in the Criteria for Evaluation section.

-.\ MUSICAL PERFORMANCE CATEGORY S): PERFORMANCE NUMB BER: SELI ECTION: orresponding with your rating for each criterion.
-Provide constructional comments.
-Do not give oral feedback. ve writ ten fe edba ack o n thi ral Requirements for Perfo Per stu thePer per per per per per per per per per p dent(s), the school code, the playwright(s). rformers should conclude by beginning their performance; slate must include the name(s) of the e title of the musical, the title of the selected piece, and the name(s) of y saying "thank you."
-NG witl h the performer's "thank you EXCELLENT OUTSTANDING iterial must be drawn from p idents should use discretion ublished plays or musicals. in regards to language and subject matter.
-POOR FAIR G005 CEL JTST( For co omplete, detailed rules and r regulations, see MTA's Secondary Individual Events Operations Manual.
-3 Æ ğ ŭ ಠ CRITERIA FOR EVALUATION ACTING TRANSITIONS (2 POINTS) Slate is clear and contains all appropriate components.
+PFRF S): PERFORMANCE NUMBE R: · · Adjud icators: Mark the box co prresponding with your rating for each criterion.
+Provide constructive ional comments.
+Do not give oral feedback. writt ten fe edba ack o n this al Requirements for Perfo Performance studie the Performance Time lent(s), the school code, th playwright(s). formers should conclude by e begins with the first word beginning their performance; slate must include the name(s) of the e title of the musical, the title of the selected piece, and the name(s) of a saying "thank you." , musical sound, or intentional movement after the slate and concludes Ļ DING MatStud dents should use discretion r." ublished plays or musicals. in regards to language and subject matter. egulations, see MTA's Secondary Individual Events Operations Manual.
+POOR FAIR GOOD EXCELLENT OUTSTANDING CRITERIA FOR EVALUATION ACTING TRANSITIONS (2 POINTS) Slate is clear and contains all appropriate components.
 Transition into selection is clear and skillful.
 Final moment and transition to exit is smooth and consistent.
-MATERIAL SELECTION (3 POINTS) The selection is appropriate to the performer(s) and provides interestintelligibility, and literary value.
-The performer(s) demonstrate(s) evidence of understanding in regard to the selection's context and intent.
+MATERIAL SELECTION (3 POINTS) The selection is appropriate to the performer(s) and provides interest, intelligibility, and literary value.
+The performer(s) demonstrate(s) evidence of understanding in regards to the selection's context and intent.
 CHARACTERIZATION (5 POINTS) The performance is physically and emotionally believable.
 Commitment to character is clear and consistent.
-Choices and/or tactics toward an objective create a relationship with recor implied partner(s).
-1 VOICE (5 POINTS) Vocal techniques support the character's emotions and subtext.
-Performer(s) employ(s) healthy, dynamic vocal skills (including but no limited to pitch, projection, articulation, intonation, pace, rhythm, an breath support) to enhance the delivery of the selection.
-PHYSICALITY (5 POINTS) Gestures, facial expressions, blocking, and movement effectivel strengthen communication of the character's situation and subtext.
-Movement and staging are appropriate to the selection. , EXECUTION (5 POINTS) The performer(s) demonstrate(s) sustained concentration an commitment to moment-to-moment choices.
-Integration of voice, body, and acting techniques effectively establishe and develops the relationship(s) and communicates the story of th selection. , TOTAL SCOR E /25 EVEN IT TIME: 5:00 PERFORMANCE TIME:DEDUCTION S: AFFILIATIO
+Choices and/or tactics toward an objective create a relationship with real or implied partner(s).
+VOICE (5 POINTS) Vocal techniques support the character's emotions and subtext.
+Performer(s) employ(s) healthy, dynamic vocal skills (including but not limited to pitch, projection, articulation, intonation, pace, rhythm, and breath support) to enhance the delivery of the selection.
+PHYSICALITY (5 POINTS) Gestures, facial expressions, blocking, and movement effectively strengthen communication of the character's situation and subtext.
+Movement and staging are appropriate to the selection.
+EXECUTION (5 POINTS) The performer(s) demonstrate(s) sustained concentration and commitment to moment-to-moment choices.
+Integration of voice, body, and acting techniques effectively establishes and develops the relationship(s) and communicates the story of the selection.
+TOTAL SCORE /25